steven-h-gardiner/xbrw/README.md

 this content, the `manifest.json` file contains references to further required information, e.g. [the jquery library](http://jquery.com), from the web.

+## Note on jQuery

+If you use jQuery or another javascript library -- which you should! jQuery in particular does a lot of work towards allowing cross-browser javascript -- keep in mind that your javascript code will be injected into many pages that probably have their own javascript, frequently including their own javascript libraries.
+In your injected code, you'll have to make a little effort that your code does not conflict with the page's code.

+In the particular case of jQuery, loading the jQuery library defines a global variable named `jQuery` and aliased as `$`, which can be extended by loading jQuery plugins.

+The page's code may reference the global `jQuery` object, and assume that the page's plugins are loaded into it.
+To prevent the injected `jQuery` object from displacing the page`s `jQuery` object, you should include in your `manifest.json` file the `jquery-noconflict.js` script, which instructs jQuery to remove itself from the global namespace and restore whatever was there before.
+The example application does this.

+Your injected code cannot make direct use of the global `jQuery` object because by the time the code runs the injected `jQuery` object will have been removed by `jquery-noconflict.js`.
+A relatively simple way to work around this is to save a reference to the injected `jQuery` object when your code is loaded, then use that reference when the code runs.
+The example application saves a reference to the `jQuery` object as `hello.jQuery` then uses that object in its event listeners (see `helloworld.js`).

 ## Creating a [Greasemonkey](http://greasespot.net) user script for Firefox